 Also known as Double Sea Star, Double Star, Double Starfish, Icon Star, Icon Starfish, Longarm Sea Star, Longarm Starfish, Mosaic Sea Star, Mosaic Starfish, Star, Starfish.

-Found singly or in groups over hard substrates at the bottom of reef slopes.
+Found singly or in constellations, over hard substrates, at the bottom of reef slopes.

 Depth - 5-200m